Our School Programs

 - For a general report of our program’s activities and successes, click here.

-- Visit the “Contest” Section of the website for a description of the Community Innovation contest and download the word cloud of select projects to date.
+- Visit the “Contest” Section of the website for a description of the Student Innovation Contest and download the word cloud of select projects to date.

 - Our success has been recognized as FINALIST for the 2019 Cmolik Prize for the enhancement of K-12 public education in B.C.